-Content writers use a specific keyword as the focus of their writing and compose content that aligns with that keyword.
-The keyword density refers to how many times a particular keyword appears on a page.
-This density usually expresses as a percentage of the total number of words on that page.
+Content writers use a specific keyword as the focus of their writing and compose content that aligns with it.
+The keyword density refers to how often a particular keyword appears on a page.
+This density is usually expressed as a percentage of the total words on that page.
 But in a modified context, this term can also be used as the whole Number of keywords plus related or secondary keywords and the LSI used in the content.

 The importance of keyword density

 In general, keyword density helps search engines and website visitors understand a page’s content.
 This issue is an essential part, and one of the aspects of search engine optimization, or SEO, significantly impacts the ranking of websites.

 In the past decades, marketers would stuff their website pages with as many keywords as possible to increase their website’s rank.
 This practice, known as keyword stuffing, is no longer effective.
 Because search engine algorithms have become more intelligent and complex, Google may mark your page as spam if it detects too many keywords.
 Your actions may even result in a fine.

 Over time, keyword stuffing gave way to Keyword Density.
 Unlike keyword stuffing, which merely aims to fill the text with keywords, keyword density focuses on using them correctly and effectively.

 So far, in the article, we have talked about what keyword density is, its importance, and its difference from keyword stuffing.
 But how is this density calculated?